SpringerPE/diamond-ontapclustercollector/README.md

 and they did not accept ...
 I do not see advantages using white spaces, I see it a way to look for problems, but it is my opinion.

+Branch 0.1.x and tags 0.1.x are designed for Diamond 3.x versions.
+Master, develop branchs (and tags 0.2.x and up) are to Diamond 4.x releases.

 SDK
 ===